Great Expectations Peer Mentor Program

-The Office of Inclusion and Multicultural Engagement’s peer mentor program, Leading to Engage All Pioneers (L.E.A.P.) is designed to help support incoming new students with their transition into Lewis & Clark College.
-L.E.A.P. seeks to support students from underrepresented communities and supports their college transition by matching them up with a peer mentor who provides guidance and support throughout the student’s first year at Lewis & Clark.
+The Office of Inclusion and Multicultural Engagement’s peer mentor program, Great Expectations (formerly known as LEAP) is designed to help support incoming new students with their transition into Lewis & Clark College.
+GE seeks to support students from underrepresented communities and supports their college transition by matching them up with a peer mentor who provides guidance and support throughout the student’s first year at Lewis & Clark.

-As a part of the L.E.A.P.
-Mentorship program, you can expect regular contact with your L.E.A.P. mentor every couple of weeks and access to programs, events, and off-campus socials only available to L.E.A.P. participants during your first year at LC!
+As a part of the GE Mentorship program, you can expect regular contact with your GE mentor every couple of weeks and access to programs, events, and off-campus socials only available to GE participants during your first year at LC!

-LEAP kicks off with a fun two-day retreat known as Great Expectations where you will have direct access to staff, faculty, students, alumni, and resources.
-You will meet other students in a small and supportive community, bond with your LEAP peer mentor, find answers to your questions about college, and get guidance in your first year as you navigate campus life.
+GE kicks off with a fun two-day retreat known as the Great Expectations Retreat where you will have direct access to staff, faculty, students, alumni, and resources.
+You will meet other students in a small and supportive community, bond with your peer mentor, find answers to your questions about college, and get guidance in your first year as you navigate campus life.